Tom4259/Space-Blast-/README.md

 To ask for a feature, create an issue with the label 'Feature request'

 # Bug reporting
-If you do encounter any bugs while playing do make a new issue, i will try to fix it, re-build the project and notify you that i have fixed it.
+If you do encounter any bugs while playing, do make a new issue.
+I will try to fix it as soon as i can, re-build the project and make a new link, and notify you that i have fixed it.

 # Known bugs:
 Currently, there are no bugs